 Before a person can be convicted of the crime of false imprisonments, the prosecutor must prove the following two things beyond a reasonable doubt:

-- The person charged with false imprisonments forcibly, secretly, or by threat confined, abducted, imprisoned, or restrained the alleged victim against his or her will; and
+- The person charged with false imprisonment forcibly, secretly, or by threat confined, abducted, imprisoned, or restrained the alleged victim against his or her will; and

-- The person charged with false imprisonments had no lawful authority to do what he did.
+- The person charged with false imprisonment had no lawful authority to do what he did.